Casino Peak: One Of The Most Photogenic Mountains In Cebu

 How to get to Casino Peak:

 There are 3 ways to reach Casino Peak in Lugsangan, Dalaguete from Cebu City.
 As far as I’m concerned, the best and cheapest way to get there is to take a bus bound for Mantalongon (fare is PHP 100 and travel time is about 4 hours) from Carbon Market, Cebu City.
-Once there, make your way to the base of the mountain via a habal-habal ride (PHP 50 per person/way).
+Once there, make your way to the base of the mountain via a habal-habal ride (PHP 40 to 50 per person/way).

 Since some habal-habal drivers are not-so honest, I suggest that you reach out to kagawad (I forgot his name, sorry) – the honest leader of the drivers who helped out, following our hike in Casino Peak.
 You can contact him through his mobile number at 0928 854 1200.

 Alternatively, you may take a bus to Dalaguete junction (fare is PHP 120, and travel time is 3 hours), and take a habal-habal ride to Lugsangan (fare is PHP 150 or even more per person/way).

 If you want to try the Team Bang way, make your way to the base of Opeak, and look for guides who can take you there.
 I suggest that you look for Erickson and Buddha (picture below) since these kids are great and full of fun.
 They are not hard to find, and most people there know them (they don’t have mobile numbers).
 Also, I prefer this route since the road from Mantalungon to Casino Peak is extremely rugged, and can be a bit dangerous for those riding in overloaded habal-habals.

 And by the way, Erickson Silvano has a Facebook account.
 You may also try to reach out to him there.

 - 06:00 AM: Meet up at Caltex gas station in Carbon Market (much better to come early since their schedule isn’t crystal clear)

 - 06:45 AM: Depart for Mantalongon Market